gambit-labs/challenge/gambit/README.md

 This project is a code challenge task named ad Gambit-challenge The folling are scripts and links how to operate it.
 # Technology
-Frontend: React with JavaScript
+# Frontend: React with JavaScript
-Version control: git
+# Version control: git
-Backend: nodejs // Not completed
+# Backend: nodejs // Not completed
 # Getting Started with Create React App
 Run the script in windows explorer or set the security of your browser For test the project you can see the local saved password in
-## Available Scripts

 In the project directory, you can run:
 ../mockData/users.jsx # temporary username and password are saved there.
+## Available Scripts
 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm test`

 N.b: this project is not build
 ### `npm run build`